catalyzeio/paas-cli-reference/combined_docs.md

 Output the version and quit
 ```

 `version` prints out the current CLI version as well as the architecture it was built for (64-bit or 32-bit).
-This is useful to see if you have the latest version of the CLI and when working with Catalyze support engineers.
+This is useful to see if you have the latest version of the CLI and when working with Catalyze support engineers to ensure you have the correct CLI installed.
 Here is a sample command

 ```
 catalyze version